johnnyoshika/llm-notebooks/README.md

 This package is already listed in requirements.txt

-Open Fiddler, enable `Capturing`, and requests (even the ones running in Jupyter Notebook) will appear in Fiddler.
+Open Fiddler, enable `Capturing`, and requests/responses (even the ones running in Jupyter Notebook) will appear.

+Open Proxyman, add `api.openai.com` domain to intercept HTTPS traffic and requests/responses will appear.

 ### pip_system_certs